 When you join Horsham Green Gym, you can attend any or all of the work sessions, as your other commitments allow.

-You can leave the site at any time but please let the leader know so that we don’t start searching for you at 1.0 pm.
+You can leave the site early if you have to but please let the leader know so that we don’t start searching for you at 1.0 pm.

 We need to know a little about you and will record contact details, so please go to this page and follow the instructions.

 See our policy on volunteering if you have an offending history.

 Horsham Green Gym welcomes new members, including those with a history of offending.
 However we are unable to provide volunteering opportunities to individuals with unspent convictions for sexual or violent offences.

 Let us know before you come for the first time so that we can look out for you and introduce you to other members.

 Are you a carer of someone who is disabled?

 Please contact us before coming on the first session.
 We need to make sure basic safety precautions are in place and understood.

 You must have clothing and footwear suitable for the task and the expected weather conditions.